What is coaching?

 Additionally, iPEC’s Energy Leadership™ Index assessment provides tangible, research-backed ROI for any coaching engagement.

 Can I attend each in-person module in a different location?

-Yes, simply let Student Support know which location you’d like to attend a week or two in advance so they can let your trainer know to expect you, and arrange for your materials to be shipped to the new location.
+Yes, simply let Student Support know which location (or virtually) you’d like to attend two weeks in advance so they can let your trainer know to expect you, and arrange for your materials to be shipped to the new location.

 Will I receive my ICF credential when I graduate iPEC?

 The International Coach Federation (ICF) is a separate organization from all coaching schools.
 At iPEC, it’s your personal choice to pursue your ICF credential (or not).